• Skip to primary navigation

 Tatshenshini River Rafting

-Huge glaciers, jagged mountain peaks, fields of wildflowers, a pristine glacial lake, and the Tatshenshini-Alsek Wilderness make up just a few of the beautiful sites when rafting the Tatshenshini River.
-Keep an eye out for wildlife such as grizzly bears, caribou, moose, musk ox, mountain goats, eagles, black-tailed deer, and wolves.
+Huge glaciers, jagged mountain peaks, fields of wildflowers, and a pristine glacial lake, of the Tatshenshini-Alsek Wilderness make up just a few of the beautiful sites when rafting the Tatshenshini River.
+Keep an eye out for wildlife such as grizzly bears, caribou, moose, mountain goats, eagles, black-tailed deer, and wolves.

 Share